dart-lang/build/build_barback/README.md

 Wrap the `Transformer` instance with `new TransformerBuilder(transformer)` and run as any other `Builder`.
-The Transformer instance used this way must follow the rules of other Builders, it cannot overwrite files it uses as inputs.
+The Transformer instance used this way must follow the rules of other Builders:
+- It cannot overwrite files it uses as inputs.
+- It must know before building what the outputs will be (it must be a `DeclaringTransformer`).

 ## Features and bugs